 In recovery, blame is a word that you can’t afford to have in your vocabulary.
 Although you may feel like your loved ones are interfering in the recovery process and are possibly setting you up to fail, in the end your recovery is your responsibility.
 You have to be committed to recovering with or without their support.

 If you end up feeling shaky in your recovery or even craving a drink or a drug, the easy thing to do is blame someone else.
 Blaming loved ones who try to tell you how you should approach recovery is just a way of making excuses for what is not working in your sobriety.

 Setting Boundaries, Finding Balance

-Finding balance is often a challenge for people in recovery.
+Finding balance is often a challenge for people in recovery from substance abuse.
 There are a lot of different areas of life that may be competing for your attention.
 You may have a job and family responsibilities, and your recovery may include not only going to meetings, but going to counseling as well.
 You may also be striving for both physical and spiritual healing.

 At times it’s hard to know where your priorities should be.
 When your loved ones are telling you that you aren’t putting enough time and attention into your family or other close relationships, or that in some way you aren’t approaching recovery in the right way, it may trigger guilt, anger or resentment.

 You may have to set boundaries involving your recovery and make clear to your loved ones that if you don’t make your own recovery the top priority in your life, you won’t be able to be there for them.
 Failure to take charge of your own recovery may cause you to go back to your old ways and have even less to contribute to your relationships.
 If your family resists your efforts to set boundaries, you may want to consider family counseling.

 For recovering alcoholics and drug addicts, recovery has to be the top priority in your life, because anything you put ahead of recovery you are likely to lose anyway.
 Those in recovery are reminded of this fact with the slogan “First Things First.”